ValiMail/arc_test_suite/README.md

 * The ARC-Message-Signature tag set will be exactly - (a, b, b, bh, d, h, i, s, t)

 We also assume that the signing algorithm is rsa-sha256.

-One additional note, the signing tests explicitly do not thoroughly test chain validate to avoid reimplementation of the validation test suite.

 ## Example Signing Scenario